 Republicans have pledged austerity in the new Congress.
 Several incoming Tea Party conservatives have promised to cut spending by up to $100 billion but this would not solve the country’s budget woes for the long term.
 Entitlements, which account for approximately a third of federal spending and will likely swallow up half of the budget by the end of this decade, have to be abolished or reformed in order to restore fiscal balance.
 But neither party likes to take away benefits from low income families and seniors.

 That is not to say that lawmakers don’t recognize the problems.
-According to Republican congressman Phil Gingrey of Georgia, thirty-eight states across the country are already taking funds from other programs, including education, to continue to pay for Medicaid.
+According to Republican congressman Phil Gingrey of Georgia, 38 states across the country are already taking funds from other programs, including education, to continue to pay for Medicaid.
 On the Fox Business Network last month, he lambasted the Democrats’ health care reform bill which prohibits states from making any changes to Medicaid for the next three years.
 “In 2014,” he added, “every state has to cover individuals up to a 138 percent of the federal poverty level.”
 Currently only Americans with incomes below the poverty line are eligible for health care benefits.

 Another congressman who has warned against runaway entitlement spending for many months is Wisconsinite Paul Ryan.
 He expressed concern in February of last year about Americans being “more worried about their material support from goverment than they are about their own liberties.”
 Many lawmakers in Washington believe that it is their job not merely to equalize opportunity, but to equalize the outcomes of peoples’ lives, he said.
 “The more we ask government to do for us,” Ryan warned, “the more government can take from us.”